DigiCiti/DigitalCitizen/README.md

 # DigitalCitizen
-The general repository for work on the Digital Citizen project.
+This is the general repository for work on the Digital Citizen project.

 Will be adding explanation of project mission, status, objectives, and more to complete this README.